Guillaume PUEL

 CentraleSupélec engineering curriculum

-• Co-responsible for the Medical Robotics thematic sequence
+• Joint course coordinator for the Medical Robotics thematic sequence

-• Course leader for Simulation of Multiphysics Couplings with FEM
+• Coordinator of the Simulation of Multiphysics Couplings with FEM course

-• Responsible for the Bridge Building Challenge experimental course
+• Coordinator of the Bridge Building Challenge experimental course

 • Lecturer in the Computational Solid Mechanics course